Insidious: The Red Door: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while PostTrak reported 72% of filmgoers gave it a positive score.

 Owen Gleiberman from Variety gave the film a negative review saying, "For a first-time director, Patrick Wilson doesn't do a bad job, but he's working with tropes that have already been worked to death.
 It's time to close this carnival of souls down".
 Meagan Navarro writing for Bloody Disgusting felt the film gave a satisfying closure to the series.
 She explained, "Those hoping to learn more about the Lipstick Demon and the darkest corners of the Further may come away disappointed.
 The Red Door isn’t interested in the mythology but instead in examining how its ghosts fractured the family and whether their enduring love can make them whole again.
 Wilson reminds audiences why they fell for the Lambert family in the first place with a sentimental sequel that tenderly bids them farewell.
 While it doesn't give a sense of finality to the Further or its ghostly inhabitants, it does offer poignant closure to the protagonists that started it all".

 Sequel

-In May 2024, a sixth untitled Insidious film was announced to be in development, from Sony Pictures.
-The film was originally scheduled to be released on August 29, 2025, but was removed from the release schedule in December 2024, and rescheduled for August 21, 2026 the following month.
+In May 2024, a sixth Insidious film, which was later revealed to be titled Insidious: Out of the Further was announced to be in development, from Sony Pictures.
+The film was originally scheduled to be released on August 29, 2025, but was removed from the release schedule in December 2024, and rescheduled for August 21, 2026 the following year.
 On September 12, 2025, Lin Shaye and Amelia Eve were announced to headline the cast while Jacob Chase would direct and co-write the movie with David Leslie Johnson.
 Filming began three days later in Australia.